ak74drew/Andrew-s-HTML-and-CSS-homework/README.md

+# List of changes made in the html and css files

-# I edited the html code to follow better html semantics.
+I edited the html code to follow better html semantics.

 I made sure all the given links worked properly.